DS-100/sp22/syllabus.md

 To encourage attendance and participation in live discussion, we will offer the option of having discussion contribute to your grade.
 Specifically, points you earn from attending/participating in discussion can reduce the weighting of homeworks on your overall course grade.
 See the course policies for more details.

+- **You must be assigned to a discussion section, even if you don't intend on attending the section.**
 - In a typical week, we will release the discussion worksheet on Friday morning.
 - We will be holding live discussion sections on Fridays.
 You will sign up for a section, but attendance will not be required.
   - **Unlike past semesters, live discussions will not provide physical handouts.**